karlkfi/challenge-assignment-for-interviewee/README.md

 * Your task is to select the 3 finalists out of the 30 compeitiors.
 To be eligible the competior MUST of accumulated enough flops to accrue a score.
-In order to qualify for the finals, they must have at least **7 scorable floppings.**
+In order to qualify for the finals, they must have **AT LEAST 7 scorable floppings.**

 * The final score for each compeitor is the avg of the scores, **EXCLUDING the best and worst score.**